 Kalanchoe humilis Britten

-Kalanchoe humilis is an attractive succulent shrub, up to 3 feet (90 cm) tall, with pale green leaves, usually strongly marked with purple or maroon spots.
+Kalanchoe humilis is an attractive succulent shrub with pale green leaves, usually strongly marked with purple or maroon spots.
+It grows up to 3 feet (90 cm) tall.
 Stems are simple or with few branches, woody at the base, purple or slightly glaucous, and up to 8 inches (20 cm) long.
 Leaves are egg-shaped, up to 5.2 inches (13 cm) long, up to 2.4 inches (6 cm) wide.
 They are with a slight glaucous bloom on both sides and have margins with rounded teeth.
 Flowers are small, purple to green, and appear in mid-summer on erect, branched, and up to 12 inches (40 cm) tall inflorescence.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).